CristianChris/oAuth-service/README.md

         - getRegData function takes input only from static file right now (server.js)
         Proposal: input of the getRegData should be get from the browser every time we access /register path of app.
 ```
+####Lists of to do features:

+-  Our app should also provide gravatar service.
+This means that when we create a user besides main credentials input we should also require and store other type of information and mainly an avatar picture.
+In this way when some other service will use our oAuth it will get also the avatar picture of the user.
+User will benefit of not uploading manually his/her avatar on all the websites that will use the same  account.

+-  Another feature that will help us to promote is advertising.
+When some other service will use our token we will post something on that service to get more traffic of our main service.
+From this feature we will get not only our own promotion but also we can make some money by providing promoting service as well.